Cec-Krem/BlockDisplayEditor/README.md

 - Delete : self-explanatory, deletes the aimed block display (and interaction).
 - Shrink Interaction : reduce or expand the interaction hitbox (1/32 of a block to 2 blocks wide).
 - Ray Drag : moves the clicked block display (with Double Precision, so 1/32 of a block) wherever you look at.
 Good to move a block display on greater distances.
+- Lock/Unlock : locks or unlocks a block display ; when locked, the block display cannot be modified or deleted with tools or commands (from this plugin).

 ## Permissions
 Every command as well as the tools need permissions to be used.
 Everything is detailed in the plugin.yml.